Business Competencies Courses

 • Improve the number of innovative ideas implemented

-• Monitored suppliers to innovation
+• Monitored suppliers for innovation

 • Create opportunities for supplier innovation